8 Best Valencia Hen Do Ideas

 Girls About Town - Getting around Valencia...

-As with most cities, there's a few ways to get around Valencia, the most obvious of which being the buses, but there's also a quick metro system as well a train network that can take you to select areas of the city and beyond.
+As with most cities, there are a few ways to get around Valencia, the most obvious of which being the buses, but there's also a quick metro system as well a train network that can take you to select areas of the city and beyond.

 On your Valencia hen do, you'll discover that there's so, so much more than sun, sea and sexy Spaniards.
 This fabulous city is a paradise for hens, and there's a bounty of memorable activities that could be perfect for your big weekend.
 Visit the rejuvenating Hot Springs or top up your tans aboard our Catamaran Lunch Cruise.
 If the senoritas are seeking a little more adventure, our Sea Kayaking, Canyoning and Abseiling options are all worthy of any party who fancy themselves as would-be Charlie's Angels!